Silver Fish award

 Who can get a Silver Fish award?

-• They should’ve held a range of roles in guiding at district, division and county levels and beyond.
+• Held a range of roles in guiding at district, division and county levels and beyond.
 Many applicants will have held national roles or have international guiding experience, but it’s not essential.
-They should’ve demonstrated excellent leadership skills and made significant contributions as a team member and leader.

 • Demonstrate that they have a clear understanding of the place of Girlguiding within WAGGGS and the world.
 They will have shared this with other members, to increase and strengthen guiding relationships across the global community.